butterrsoft/GyrSync/README.md

 Adj. modes time out back to the mode you came from in 20s, or 30s for Mode ED.
 Same happens on reboot.
 Unsaved changes are discarded.

-Adj. mode h-sync pass table: (Prev. mode = if you were in Mode 4, 25kHz, Mode ED is still at 25kHz.)
+Adj. mode h-sync pass table: (Prev. mode = if you were in Mode 4, 25kHz, then Mode ED is still at 25kHz.)
 |  | Mode CS | Mode ED | Mode H | Mode V | Mode FO |
 |:---|:---|:---|:---|:---|:---|
 | Passes | Per prev. mode | Per prev. mode | 15/25/31kHz | 15/25/31kHz | 15/25/31kHz |